CylanceVulnResearch/osx_runbin/README.md

-#Running Executables on OSX from Memory
+#Running Executables on macOS from Memory

 This is the code repo for the blog post located <here>.